Galehaut

 Galehaut (or Galaha[l/u]t, Galeho[l/u]t, Gallehau[l]t, Galhault, Galeotto, et al.) is a half-giant knight and sovereign prince in the Arthurian legend.
-He is most prominent within the Lancelot-Grail prose cycle where he is a noble enemy turned an ally of King Arthur as well as an inseparable friend (and possible lover, according to some interpretations) of Arthur's champion Lancelot.
-He should not be mistaken with Lancelot's son, Galahad (which is also Lancelot's own birth name), and some other similarly named characters.
+He is most prominent within the Lancelot-Grail prose cycle where he is a noble enemy turned an ally of King Arthur as well as an inseparable friend of Arthur's champion Lancelot.
+He should not be mistaken with Sir Galahad, another knight of the Round Table, and some other similarly named characters.

 Legend

 Galehaut, a half-blood giant lord of the Distant Isles (le sire des Isles Lointaines), appears for the first time in the Matter of Britain in the "Book of Galehaut" section of the early 13th-century Prose Lancelot Proper, the central work in the series of anonymous Old French prose romances collectively known as Lancelot-Grail (the Vulgate Cycle).
 An ambitious, charismatic, towering figure of a man (six inches taller than the tallest of King Arthur's knights), he arrives with a great army to challenge King Arthur for possession of Arthur's realm of Logres.
 Though unknown to Arthur and his court, Galehaut, having set out as a young knight to conquer the entire world, has already subjugated thirty lands such as his favourite kingdom of Sorelois and acquired tremendous military power, loyal vassals, and a reputation for personal valor and noble character.
 Both the Vulgate Cycle and the Prose Tristan describe him as "the son of the Fair Giantess" (fils de la Bele Jaiande), given the name Bagotta in La Tavola Ritonda, and the evil human lord Brunor, both of whom are later killed by Tristan who takes over their castle in the Prose Tristan.
 Galehaut also has a sister, named Delice in the Prose Tristan and Riccarda in the Italian version I Due Tristani.
 His descent is further explored in the Prose Tristan as well as in Perlesvaus.